llvm/llvm-project/clang/docs/analyzer/user-docs/CommandLineUsage.rst

     - Works on all major platforms (Windows, Linux, macOS) and is available as a package in many Linux distributions.
     - Does not include support for cross-translation-unit analysis.

-2. CodeChecker_ is a driver and web server that runs the Static Analyzer on your projects on demand and maintains a database of issues.
+2. CodeChecker_ is a driver and web server that runs the static analyzer on your projects on demand and maintains a database of issues.
-    - Perfect for managing large amounts of Static Analyzer warnings in a collaborative environment.
+    - Perfect for managing large amounts of thee static analyzer warnings in a collaborative environment.
     - Generally much more feature-rich than scan-build.
     - Supports incremental analysis: Results can be stored in a database, subsequent analysis runs can be compared to list the newly added defects.
     - :doc:`CrossTranslationUnit` is supported fully on Linux via CodeChecker.